Data-Enthusiast8888/potato-disease-classification-agric/README.md

 </div>

 ## 🎯 Goal

-The goal of this project is to help farmers diagnose their crops.
-This project uses image classification using CNN architecture with Tensorflow to detect potato plant diseases, deployed to GCP and used in a web frontend app made with React.
+Provide farmers and extension officers with an intuitive web tool to detect common potato diseases using real-time image classification, enhanced UI, and scalable backend built for African deployment contexts.

 ## 💾 Dataset Used